 That might sound like a drawback, but as you can see in the video above, it only makes Star Wars: Clone Wars better.
-Tartakovsky essentially takes the best part of Samurai Jack with its stoic hero who’s more interested in kicking butt than making quips or unloading exposition and replaces the samurai with various Jedi, Sith, clone troopers, and robots.
+Tartakovsky essentially takes the best part of Samurai Jack with its stoic hero more interested in kicking butt than making quips or unloading exposition and replaces the samurai with various Jedi, Sith, clone troopers, and robots.

 We don’t know for sure, but we have a theory: It’s because Tartakovsky’s cartoon isn’t officially considered Star Wars canon.
 When Disney bought Lucasfilm and relaunched the movies, it meant reclassifying much of the “Extended Universe” of books, comics, and TV shows into the non-canonical “Legends” category.
-Tartakovsky’s cartoon became Legends, while the CGI series stayed in Star Wars canon (there’s even a seventh season coming to Disney+ next year).
+Tartakovsky’s cartoon became Legends, while the CGI series stayed in Star Wars canon.

 Why did one cartoon stay canon while the other didn’t?
 Again, we’re not sure, but we have a feeling it’s because George Lucas and his disciple, David Filoni, were directly involved in the CGI The Clone Wars cartoon, which expands the Star Wars universe in some pretty weird and interesting ways.
 So it makes sense that Lucasfilm would keep the CGI show and ditch the edgier, less plot-heavy Tartakovsky cartoon.

 It’s also possible this could simply be an issue of ownership rights.
 A quick look at Wikipedia reveals that Cartoon Network produced the Tartakovsky cartoon in association with Lucasfilm, while the CGI Clone Wars was strictly a Lucasfilm production.
-So maybe Disney simply doesn’t have the rights to the hand-drawn cartoon, and since it isn’t canon, perhaps it wasn’t worth paying extra to secure those streaming rights for Disney+.
+Maybe it simply took an extra year for Disney to secure the rights to stream this animated series.